gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## Common compressed textures

-In WebGL1 there are various compressed texture formats that are hardware depending.
+In WebGL1 there are various compressed texture formats that are hardware dependent.
 S3TC was bascially desktop only.
 PVTC was iOS only.
 Etc..

 In WebGL2 these formats are supposed to be supported everywhere